simonescaccia/IoTProject/Evaluation.md

 2. We then observed that, based on the changes in the flow before the source (therefore on the stability of the flow rate of the pipeline), there may be an average possible error of 0.9%, due to the algorithmic error.
 3. We have tried to apply the 5% threshold but experimentally we found too many false positives.
 We tried 7% and 10%.
 We have judged that 10% is acceptable.
 4. Finally considering that the turbines in a NO leakage situation have an unexpected 5% error; assuming that there is not the same problem for the future system, we will have a threshold of 5%.
+5. There is the problem of the speed of the water, in our case it takes 0.32 s to go from Source to Son.
+This gives a final 4.1% of possible algorithmic error.
-5. In general, the threshold will depend on the properties of the particular system (distance of nodes, width of pipe, error of turbine).
+6. In general, the threshold will depend on the properties of the particular system (distance of nodes, width of pipe, error of turbine).
-6. Why did it happen?
+7. Why did it happen?
 * First of all we have done many approximations.
 * The standard deviation is high and we have understood it as an unreliability of the mean.
 * Finally, the conduct of the test affects the result: the position of the cell phone and the turbines varies the times of the messages (and therefore the algorithmic error).